HomeTrue North Blog

 Maligne Lake

 Jasper National Park has no shortage of crystal-clear lakes.
-The Maligne Lake, which is only a 45-minute drive from Jasper, spans 22.5 kilometers and feeds the canyon below.
-In the winter, you can go snowshoeing or cross country skiing in this area and see the frozen, snow-covered lake.
-Maligne Lake is one of the most tranquil lakes in the Canadian Rockies, having received accolades for its natural beauty.
-When spending a few days in Jasper National Park, this is a must-visit wonderland.
+The Maligne Lake, only a 45-minute drive from Jasper, is 22 kilometres (13.6 miles) long and feeds the canyon below.
+In the winter, you can go snowshoeing or cross-country skiing near the frozen, snow-covered lake.
+Maligne Lake is one of the most tranquil lakes in the Canadian Rockies and has received accolades for its natural beauty.
+When spending a few days in Jasper National Park, you must visit Maligne Lake.

 A couple snowshoeing beside snow-covered Maligne Lake